pritykinlab/Gloss/README.md

 # Gloss

+Gloss is a computational method that regresses LIPSTIC data on scRNA-seq features in paired LIPSTIC+scRNA-seq experiments.
+It accomplishes this by using an overlapping group lasso procedure using a set of pathways (which are preloaded into Gloss).

+## Installation

+To install Gloss, simply run `pip install .` in this cloned repository in your environment.

+## Running Gloss

 Gloss assumes your data is annotated already, which you can specify under the `resolutions` field of the regression.
-An example script of tuning Gloss using the hallmark pathways on your data is shown below:
+An example script of tuning Gloss using the Hallmark pathways on your data is shown below:

 ```{python}
 datapath = 'myscrna_anndata.h5ad' # with raw values in anndata.X